Princeton, New Jersey: Colleges and universities

 Princeton University's campus.
 The university is one of eight Ivy League universities and once had Albert Einstein as a lecturer.

 Princeton University, one of the world's most prominent research universities, is a dominant feature of the community.
 Established in 1746 as the College of New Jersey and relocated to Princeton ten years later, Princeton University's main campus has its historic center on Nassau Street and stretches south from there.
-Its James Forrestal satellite campus is located in Plainsboro Township, and some playing fields lie within adjacent West Windsor Township.
+Its James Forrestal satellite campus is located in Plainsboro Township, and some playing fields lie within adjacent West Windsor.
 Princeton University was featured at the top of U.S. News & World Reports national university rankings for the ninth consecutive year in 2024, as well as topping comparable lists by Forbes and The Wall Street Journal.

 Princeton Theological Seminary, the first and oldest seminary in America of the Presbyterian Church (USA), has its main academic campus in Princeton, with residential housing located just outside of Princeton in West Windsor Township.

 The Institute for Advanced Study maintains extensive land holdings (the "Institute Woods") there covering 800 acres.

-Mercer County Community College, not actually in Princeton but in nearby West Windsor, is a two-year public college serving Princeton residents and all those from Mercer County.
+Mercer County Community College, not actually in Princeton, but in nearby West Windsor, is a two-year public college serving Princeton residents and all those from Mercer County.

 Westminster Choir College, a school of music owned by Rider University since 1992, was established on a large campus in Princeton in 1932.
 Before relocating to Princeton, the school resided in Dayton, Ohio, and then briefly in Ithaca, New York.
 In 2012, Rider proposed a parking lot expansion on the Princeton campus that required cutting old-growth trees and was strenuously opposed by neighbors.
 In 2019, Rider (which is located in Lawrence Township) attempted to sell the choir college campus in Princeton to a Chinese company, resulting in a public outcry and the prevention of that sale.
 In 2020, Rider moved all activities of Westminster Choir College from Princeton to its Lawrenceville campus; the Princeton campus is now largely unused while legal wrangling continues about the future of the campus and its academic programs.
 As of 2023, Princeton is paying Rider $1,000 per month to lease overflow parking at the Choir College; the town then sells the parking rights for $30 per month to businesses, residents and non-residents.
 The Choir College parking is a few blocks' walk from downtown.